MatthewS8/Personal_Cloud--Server/README.md

 - `private_rsa_key.key` (RSA): This private RSA key is used for decrypting data received from clients.
 - `storage.pem` (AES): This key is used to securely encrypt and store data within the server's storage system.

+Instructions on how to generate these keys can be found in the [Key Generation Guide](./server/docs/Key_Generation_Guide.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.